PrefectHQ/prefect/docs/guides/receiving-input-when-paused.md

             user_age = user_age_data.age
 ```

-This will cause the flow run to continually pause until the user enters a valid age.
+This code will cause the flow run to continually pause until the user enters a valid age.